 The Ocean Swim is a championship event with medals and points on the line for competing Surf Life Saving Clubs.
+In 2022, the Aussie Ocean Swim will be held as part of the Australian Surf Life Saving Championships in Perth, WA.

 There’s always a temptation to see an organised swim as purely a race but relax into it and you’ll find there’s so much more to ocean swimming than simply coming first.
 When you relax, flow and feel the water it’s an opportunity to connect with that deeper part of yourself that doesn’t always get to shine through in the busy-ness of life.
 Don’t just tick your swims off, immerse yourself fully.